Find Grad Schools

 8 Yearly Graduations

 The 5th most popular school in the country for education/teaching of individuals with emotional disturbances majors who are seeking their graduate certificate is Ball State University.
 Roughly 21,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,688 per year, while in-state graduate students, on average, pay $9,922 per year.
+The average in-state tuition for full-time undergraduates is $8,434 per year, while in-state graduate students, on average, pay $9,636 per year.
 During the most recent year for which we have data, 8 people received their graduate certificate in education/teaching of individuals with emotional disturbances from Ball State.
-Around 9% of these students were from an underrepresented racial-ethnic group, and 91% were women.
+About 93% of this group were women, and 13% were students from an underrepresented racial-ethnic group.

 #6